Why is my door handle stiff? How to Fix Door Knob Sticking

-Why do door handles stick?
-If your door handles are stiff to operate, the cause could be one of several problems.
+Is your door handle or door knob sticking or stiff to operate?
+The cause could be one of several problems.
 We will take you through how to diagnose and fix your issue, step by step.
 The most common issue with sticking door handles is a problem with the tubular latch.
 The tubular latch is the mechanism working on the inside of the door, pictured right.

 The tubular latch works by means of a spindle (metal bar) that passes through the follower (turning metal disc) set into the body of the latch.
 This transmits energy to the spring inside the latch body, which in turn retracts the latch bolt tongue, so you can open the door.